 Overview scores for CMIP5 (left hand side of table) and CMIP6 (right hand side of table) Earth system models (ESMs), for multiple benchmarks against different datasets. (a) Benchmarking of ESM land models, (b) benchmarking of ocean models.
 Scores are relative to other models within each benchmark row, with positive scores indicating a better agreement with observations.
 Models included are only those from institutions that participated in both CMIP5 and CMIP6 carbon cycle experiments, in order to trace changes from one ensemble to the next.
 CMIP5 models are labels in yellow and CMIP6 in green, with the multi-model ensemble means labelled in white.
 Further details on data sources and processing are available in the chapter data table (Table 5.SM.6).

 [END FIGURE 5.22 HERE]

-Evaluation of Historical Carbon Cycle Simulations in Concentration-Driven Runs
+Evaluation of Historical Carbon Cycle Simulations in Concentration-driven Runs